xpertOfRock/ComplexLab/README.md

 # ComplexLab

 Multi-module Maven project for deploying a Spring Boot web application with PostgreSQL, Flyway, Docker, and Render.
+Done by Max Sheludchenko

 ## Modules